Note, this tutorial is for installing the full version of FIBA 2K, which includes the FIBA 2K Presentation for NBA 2K14.

 Step 1: Make Sure You Have NBA 2K14 On Your PC

 FIBA 2K only works with NBA 2K14 on PC.
 No, it DOES NOT work with previous releases of the NBA 2K Series such as NBA 2K13, 2K12, 2K11, etc. or newer releases such as NBA 2K15, 2K16, etc. FIBA 2K is also only available for the PC version of NBA 2K14.
 It is not available on the console versions of NBA 2K14 (PS3, PS4, XBox 360, XBox One), or mobile versions such as NBA 2K for Android/iOS, PSPs, etc. It also does not work for Mac.

 Where to get NBA 2K14 for PC?
 There are two options, you can purchase a physical copy, or purchase a digital copy of the game.

 Purchase A Physical Copy - You can always purchase a physical copy of the game from your local video game store.
-However, since NBA 2K14 has been out for three years now (release back in 2013), it will be very rare to find physical copies of this game.
+Retail stores such as DataBlitz still have copies of NBA 2K14 for PC available.

 Purchase A Digital Copy - Fortunately, if you can't find a physical copy of NBA 2K14 from your local video game stores, you can always purchase it from Steam.
 As of right now, NBA 2K14 is as low as $16 or 760 Php.
 You can always add it to your Steam Store Wishlist so you can purchase it with a discount when it goes on some Weekend discount deals, etc.Purchase NBA 2K14 on Steam